-As you mine the internet, you can find a good deal of information about pressure drop, but it is more difficult to find data about how big the air line should be, particularly when pressure drop will reduce the available air pressure at your application.
+As you mine the internet, you can find a good deal of information about pressure drop in air lines, yet it is more difficult to find data about how big the air line should be, particularly when pressure drop will reduce the available air pressure at your application.

-If you search the web for answers to a question - such as - "how much air will my 3/8" polyethylene tube convey" or "how big an air line do I need to supply my shop equipment" most sites you will eventually find will provide numbers to tell you what the air flow should be through a given orifice diameter.
+If you search the web for answers to a question about air lines - such as - how much air will my 3/8" polyethylene tube convey or how big an air line do I need to supply my plant or workshop equipment, most sites you eventually find will provide numbers to tell you what the air flow should be through a given orifice diameter.
 You might assume those same numbers apply to the air flow through the I.D. of your air line.
 Not so; unfortunately!

 Figures that show a specific air flow through an orifice are calculated for flow from the pressure side - through the orifice - and immediately to atmosphere over a very, very short distance.
-Add some distance, some elbows, some T's, your drop lines, and the flow numbers will change dramatically.
+Add some distance, some elbows, some T's, your drop lines, and the flow capabilities of an air line will drop dramatically.